RohanNero/UnoRe-RWA/README.md

 ![](images/withdrawal_diagram.png)

+## Testing

+Currently there are two seperate test flows being used, one on an Ethereum Mainnet Fork, and the other on Ethereum's Goerli testnet

 ### Begin testing Matrix - Uno Re flow

 The first thing you must do to test the MatrixUno flow is put your mainnet RPC_URL in the .env file like shown in the `.env.example`